 You have decided to move to either of two options:

-- Option B - pass-through authentication + seamless SSO.
+- Option B - pass-through authentication.
 For more information, see What is pass-through authentication

 You have configured all the appropriate tenant-branding and conditional access policies you need for users who are being migrated to cloud authentication.

 If you plan to use Azure AD Multi-Factor Authentication, we recommend that you use combined registration for self-service password reset (SSPR) and Multi-Factor Authentication to have your users register their authentication methods once.
 Note- when using SSPR to reset password or change password using MyProfile page while in Staged rollout, Azure AD Connect needs to sync the new password hash which can take up to 2 minutes after reset.

 To use the staged rollout feature, you need to be a global administrator on your tenant.

 To enable seamless SSO on a specific Active Directory forest, you need to be a domain administrator.

 If you are deploying Hybrid Azure AD or Azure AD join, you must upgrade to Windows 10 1903 update.